The Mediterranean diet is a great plan for people who want to make long-term changes to their eating habits.

 In turn, not only will this help you to lose weight, it will also be more healthy for your body in the long run.
-This study found that people who follow a Mediterranean diet have a reduced risk of heart disease.
-Meanwhile, this research discovered it lowers the chance of having a stroke.
+With researchers in one study finding that it can have positive benefits on your long-term health.
+A 2018 study showed that people who follow a Mediterranean diet have a reduced risk of heart disease.
+Meanwhile, additional research published in the Circulation journal discovered it lowers the chance of having a stroke.

 Remember when choosing food for your Mediterranean diet 7-day meal plan that you can look for recipes from countries like Greece, Italy, Spain, Morocco and Turkey that adhere to the principles above.
 Here is an example 7-day meal plan:

 - Breakfast - Natural yoghurt with honey, nuts and dried fruit